brackal/Pattern-Oriented-Software-Architecture-Cpp/README.md

 # Pattern-Oriented Software Architecture
-Pattern-Oriented Software Architecture by Frank Buschmann implemented in C++
+The purpose of this repository is to demonstrate how the examples from the book "Pattern-oriented Software Architecture" by Frank Buschmann can be implemented in C++.
+It is not intended to explain the patterns themselves — for that, please refer to the book.

 ## Layers
-todo
+todo Description

 ## MVC
-todo
+Implementation of the MVC example in C++ as a console application.